jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 (4) If a minor change is made in accordance with a request under section 42A, the tenant must, on or before the expiry of the tenancy, return the premises to a condition that is substantially the same as the condition that the premises were in before the minor change was made.
 (5) Subsection (4) does not apply if the landlord and the tenant agree a different arrangement in relation to the minor change for the end of the tenancy (for example, that the minor change will remain in place).
 (6) A tenant who fails to comply with subsection (4) commits an unlawful act.

+### 42C When tenant may keep pet
+(1) A tenant may keep a pet on the premises—
+  (a) if the tenancy agreement provides that the tenant may keep the pet or the landlord gives written consent to the tenant keeping the pet; and
+  (b) in accordance with any reasonable conditions set out in the tenancy agreement or attached to the consent (see section 42G regarding reasonable conditions).
+(2) A tenant who keeps a pet but fails to comply with subsection (1)﻿(a) commits an unlawful act.
+(3) See section 49B(1)﻿(c) regarding the tenant’s liability for destruction or damage as a result of a pet being kept on the premises.

+### 42D Provisions in tenancy agreements relating to tenant keeping pet
+(1) A tenancy agreement must not prohibit a tenant from keeping a pet on the premises unless the landlord provides reasonable grounds in the agreement for the prohibition.
+(2) A tenancy agreement must not impose on the tenant an unreasonable condition relating to the tenant keeping a pet.
+(3) A landlord who fails to comply with subsection (1) commits an unlawful act.
+(4) The following provisions of a tenancy agreement are of no effect:
+  (a) a provision that prohibits a tenant from keeping a pet without providing reasonable grounds for the prohibition:
+  (b) a provision that imposes an unreasonable condition relating to the tenant keeping a pet.

+### 42E Written consent for tenant to keep pet
+(1) If the tenant makes a written request to the landlord for consent for the tenant to keep a pet on the premises, the landlord must respond in writing within 21 days of receiving the request.
+(2) The landlord’s response must include—
+  (a) the landlord’s decision on whether consent is given or refused; and (b) if consent is given, any reasonable conditions attached to the consent; and (c) if consent is refused, the grounds for the refusal.
+(3) The landlord’s response may set out details of— (a) which pet or pets the consent applies to (for example, a specific pet, pets generally, a specified number of pets, or a specified type or breed of pet); and
+  (b) reasonable requirements relating to the characteristics of the pet or pets (for example, relating to size or breed).
+(4) The landlord must not—
+  (a) refuse consent without reasonable grounds; or (b) attach an unreasonable condition to the consent.
+(5) A landlord who, without reasonable excuse, fails to comply with subsection (1) commits an unlawful act.
+(6) A landlord who fails to comply with subsection (4)﻿(a) commits an unlawful act.

+### 42F Reasonable grounds for prohibiting tenant from, or refusing tenant consent for, keeping pet
+For the purposes of sections 42D and 42E, reasonable grounds for prohibiting a tenant from keeping a pet in a tenancy agreement or refusing consent for a tenant to keep a pet include the following (for example):
+  (a) the premises are not suitable for the pet or pets (for example, because of the size or fencing of the premises, or other unique features of the premises):
+  (b) a rule or bylaw applying to the premises under this Act or other legislation prohibits the pet or pets from being kept on the premises:
+  (c) the tenant has not complied with relevant bylaws relating to the pet or type of pet:
+  (d) the pet or pets are not suitable for the premises—
+    (i) due to the number of pets; or
+    (ii) due to their size or type (for example, their species or breed); or (iii) due to their propensity for causing damage to premises or disruption to other persons residing in the neighbourhood; or
+    (iv) because they include a dog that has been classified as dangerous or menacing under the Dog Control Act 1996; or (v) because there is good reason to believe they have previously attacked persons, livestock, or other pets:
+  (e) the tenant has not agreed with a reasonable condition to which the landlord proposes to make the tenancy agreement or the consent subject:
+  (f) the tenant has previously failed to comply with a reasonable condition relating to the tenant keeping a pet.

+### 42G Reasonable conditions relating to tenant keeping pet
+(1) For the purposes of sections 42C to 42F, a condition relating to a tenant keeping a pet that is set out in a tenancy agreement or attached to a landlord’s consent must be reasonable having regard to the nature of the premises and the type of pet or pets to which it applies.
+(2) Reasonable conditions may include the following (for example):
+  (a) a condition that the tenant agree to pay an amount of pet bond set by the landlord in accordance with section 18AA (and agree to a variation of the tenancy agreement under section 13B to that effect):
+  (b) a condition requiring a pet or pets to be restrained while a landlord lawfully enters the premises:
+  (c) if a pet is allowed inside the premises, a condition requiring the carpets in the premises to be cleaned to a professional standard at the end of the tenancy.
+(3) Subsection (2) is subject to subsection (1).

 ### 43 Disposition of landlord's interest
 (1) Where the landlord disposes of his or her interest in the premises to any other person (in this section referred to as the purchaser), the following provisions shall apply: